-All written materials shall be marked 'draft' until ratified by management.
+All written materials shall be marked 'draft' until ratified or endorsed by the Approved Provider.

 Copyright shall be strictly observed with all photocopying and distributing of documents other than those owned by the service which may be copied freely for use of the service.